This tutorial provides steps on how to connect your Phoenix account and bring data from your Phoenix database to Experience Platform.

 |Host||The IP address or hostname of the Phoenix server.|

-||The TCP port that the Phoenix server uses to listen for client connections.
-If you connect to Azure HDInsights, specify the port as 443.
+|Port||The TCP port that the Phoenix server uses to listen for client connections.
+If you are connecting to Azure HDInsights, then specify the port as 443.
 If this parameter is unprovided, the value defaults to 8765.|

 |HTTP Path||The partial URL corresponding to the Phoenix server.
 Specify /hbasephoenix0 if you are using the Azure HDInsights cluster.|

 |Username||The username that you use to access the Phoenix server.|

 |Password||The password that corresponds to the user.|

-|Enable SSL||A toggle that specifies whether he connections to the server are encrypted using SSL.|
+|Enable SSL||A toggle that specifies whether the connections to the server are encrypted using SSL.|

 For more information about getting started, refer to this Phoenix document.

 Once you have gathered your required credentials, you can follow the steps below to connect your Phoenix account to Experience Platform.

 In the Platform UI, select Sources from the left navigation to access the sources workspace.
 The Catalog screen displays a variety of sources available in the Experience Platform sources catalog.